WKU's Carbon Footprint

 Specifically, a carbon footprint is a measurement of all greenhouse gases we produce, expressed as metric tons of carbon dioxide equivalent (MT eCO2).
 A carbon footprint can be assessed by performing a greenhouse gas emissions inventory.
 For an organization such as a university, it is much the same as for an individual; WKU’s carbon footprint is influenced by the type and amount of energy we use, the things we buy, our transportation uses, and what we throw away.
 Once our emissions inventory is determined, we can develop a strategy for reducing our carbon footprint.

 Conducting a comprehensive greenhouse gas emissions inventory for a university campus is a big endeavor.
 Data must be collected and interpreted for everything from energy use to air miles traveled for university business to type and amount of paper purchased to how many cows and horses we have!
+We have been working to collect data for our greenhouse gas emissions inventory since 2009, and in some areas have a more complete inventory than others due to availability and completeness of data.
+We are pleased to share those elements of our carbon footprint for which we feel confident about our data.

 As we continue to study our campus carbon footprint, we will better learn which actions and choices make the most sense and gain insight as to how to be a more sustainable WKU.
 We encourage you to measure your own carbon footprint to learn how you can live more sustainably too.